Abhimanyu-Gaurav/Google-Maps-Scraper/Readme.md

 ## License

-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project is licensed under the MIT License - see the [License](License) file for details.